divyeshlathiya/Calculator/README.md

-This is my simple termial base  Calculator.
+This is my simple terminal base  Calculator.